supsi-dacd-isaac/BayesReconPy/README.md

 | --- | --- | --- | --- |
 | **bottom mean** | 0.07381948    |  0  | 8.583333 |
 | **bottom sd** | 0.4295341  | 1.661562e-05  | 1.999992 |

+For the bottom reconciled forecasts we get results similar to the ones we have obtained so far.
+There are a few outliers, but apart from them, the results are similar.
+Here we see larger deviations than the other methods, but those might be due to the different randomization in the two implementations.